maicolxyz/maicolxyz/README.md

 Hi 👋 my name is Mike
 =====================

 I am a lifelong learner who enjoys learning economics and finance with a focus on business intelligence.
-Though my professional experience is in healthcare management and operations, I have developed a strong interest in information technology through various uses of electronic medical record systems during my early career.

-My GitHub profile is a place for sharing contributions to open-source communities and, in part, to track my learning progress.
+Through my early career, I have utilized electronic medical records to manage large data sets and optimize workflows in a variety of ways, which led me to develop a keen interest in information technology.

 * 🌍  I'm based in Connecticut & New York
 * 🧠  I'm learning Python for Data Science